 Welcome to the Bailey Museum!

-The Liberty Hyde Bailey Museum is located in the birthplace and childhood home of America’s “Father of Modern Horticulture” and a founder of the “New Agrarian” philosophy, Liberty Hyde Bailey, Jr. We are a museum, National Historic Site, educational outreach center, and culture hub in the small town of South Haven, Michigan.
-We welcome you, your friends, and your family to come and investigate one of history’s most interesting people.
+The Liberty Hyde Bailey Museum is located in the birthplace and childhood home of America’s “Father of Modern Horticulture”, and a founder of the “New Agrarian” philosophy.
+Located in South Haven, Michigan, it is a museum, National Historic Site, garden, park and educational outreach center.
+Events celebrating Bailey’s life and works are held throughout the year.